USS Lapwing (AMS-48): History

 Lapwing decommissioned 15 November 1957 at New York City and entered the Atlantic Reserve Fleet.
 She was struck from the Naval Vessel Register 1 November 1959.

 The veteran minesweeper was sold to Standard Products Co., Inc. of Kilmarnock, Virginia, who converted her to a menhaden fishing boat and renamed her Weems.
-In 1987 she was sold to Yale Iverson, a retired lawyer from Des Moines, Ia. who renamed her Endeavor and converted her into a research/cargo vessel.
-The ship sunk in the summer of 1990 off the coast of the Dominican Republic.
+In 1987 she was sold to Yale Iverson, a retired lawyer from Des Moines, Iowa, who renamed her Endeavor and converted her into a research/cargo vessel.
+The ship sank in the summer of 1990 off the coast of the Dominican Republic.

 Awards and honors

 YMS-268 received one battle star for World War II service.